Sports Recovery

 Author: Rose D.

-Kinesiology tape's rise to prominence in training and sports competition seemed to appear out of nowhere, especially the Summer Olympics of 2012, where it adorned several Olympian bodies.
+Kinesiology tape's rise to prominence in training and sports competition seemed to appear out of nowhere, especially in the Summer Olympics of 2012, where it adorned several Olympian bodies.
 It has since enjoyed a meteoric rise to become available in several markets, outside of the rehabilitative roots, it originated from.

 It has some extraordinary claims such as aiding in proprioceptive facilitation, muscle facilitation, reduced